Elizabeth Knox

 Elizabeth Fiona Knox (born 15 February 1959) is a New Zealand writer.
 She has authored several novels for both adults and teenagers, autobiographical novellas, and a collection of essays.
 One of her best-known works is The Vintner's Luck (1998), which won several awards, has been published in ten languages, and was made into a film of the same name by Niki Caro in 2009.
 Knox is also known for her young adult literary fantasy series, Dreamhunter Duet.
-Her most recent novels are Mortal Fire and Wake, both published in 2013, and The Absolute Book, published in 2019.
+Other notable works include Mortal Fire and Wake, both published in 2013, and The Absolute Book, published in 2019.

 Early life

 Knox was born in Wellington, New Zealand.
 She and her two sisters were raised by atheist parents in a household where religion was often debated.
 They spent their childhood living in various small suburbs of Wellington, including Pomare, Wadestown, Waikanae and Paremata.
 She went to high school at Tawa College, and later published a trilogy of novellas that were influenced by her childhood experiences of living in and around Wellington.

 Knox enjoyed inventing stories as a child, and was an avid reader, but had difficulties with writing because she was slightly dyslexic.
-When she was eleven she created an oral narrative history with her younger sister Sara and its characters and plot evolved based on their input along with the input of their older sister, Mary, and their friend, Carol.
+When she was eleven she created an oral narrative history with her younger sister Sara and its characters and plot evolved based on their input along with the input of their older sister and a friend.
 It became an elaborate imaginary world with many characters, intricate plot lines, and involvements.
-When she was sixteen, Knox's father overheard a discussion between her, her sisters, and Carol regarding the consequences of a secret treaty set in their imaginary world and remarked that he hoped they were writing this down.
+When she was sixteen, Knox's father overheard a discussion regarding the consequences of a secret treaty set in their imaginary world and remarked that he hoped they were writing this down.
 Following this, they all tried "writing stories about, letters between, and poems by their characters" and Knox enjoyed it so much that she decided she would like to be a writer.